code-423n4/2023-03-wenwin-findings/data/Yukti_Chinta-Q.md

 The `ticketRegistrationDeadline` function returns `firstDrawSchedule + (drawId * drawPeriod) - drawCoolDownPeriod;`.

 Assuming each draw lasts for 7 days and 52 draws per year, this contributes to 7*52 = 360 days.
 Which is at least 5 days less than an year.
-Further, the `drawCoolDownPeriod` is subtracted from the timestamp, which means deadline for claiming the winning tickets, end at least drawCoolDownPeriod before 1 year period.
+Further, **the `drawCoolDownPeriod` is subtracted from the timestamp**, which means deadline for claiming the winning tickets, end at least drawCoolDownPeriod before 1 year period.

 It is recommended to mention this fact in the doc for transparency.
 Or the code could be modified from:
 ` if (block.timestamp <= ticketRegistrationDeadline(ticketInfo.drawId + LotteryMath.DRAWS_PER_YEAR)) {`

 to

-` if (block.timestamp <= ticketRegistrationDeadline(ticketInfo.drawId) + 1 year) {`
+` if (block.timestamp <= drawScheduledAt(ticketInfo.drawId) + 1 year) {`

 ### 6. <ins>The first draw should start only after the 200 million team tokens are staked and locked for 1 year</ins>